 But not all sprinkles are created equal, especially when it comes to baking and heating them up.

-You can also use candy quins, which are the little circle sprinkles I used to decorate on the outside.
+You can also use candy quins, which are little circular sprinkles.
 These also don’t bleed, but they are crunchy, so they’ll change the texture of the cheesecake a little and aren’t my favorite for this reason.

 Just don’t use non-pareils (the tiny little colorful balls) — the coloring bleeds and will dye the batter as it bakes.
 Also avoid handmade colored sprinkles dyed with alcohol, which will also bleed into the batter.